QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

    end P2;
 ```

-Limited references cannot be copied implicitely.
-They can't be assigned to
+Limited references can't be copied implicitly.
+You can't assign them to
 non-limited variables or fields.
-They can be passed by reference to
+When passed by reference to parameters,
-- limtied parameters, in which case they are moved
+they can either be moved if the parameter is limited or temporarily borrowed
-- non limited parameters, in which case they are temporarily borrowed:
+otherwise:

 ```Ada
    procedure P1 (V : Integer);